 The board serves in an advisory role to the Sport Management faculty, providing critical input related to the program’s curriculum to ensure that undergraduate students are prepared for the changing and emerging demands of sport business and related industries.
 The board also provides important links to the sport business community, facilitating internship and employment opportunities for Sport Management students.

-Paul Dolan is the Chairman and Chief Executive Officer of the Cleveland Indians.
+Paul Dolan is the Chairman and Chief Executive Officer of the Cleveland Guardians.
 He was born and raised in Chardon, Ohio, a suburb of Cleveland.
-He graduated from St. Lawrence University and earned his law degree from Notre Dame Law School in 1983.
-After law school, Dolan worked for the firm of Thrasher, Dinsmore, and Dolan, where he became a partner in 1992.
-His father purchased the Cleveland Indians in 2000 and Dolan was hired as Vice President and General Counsel.
-In 2004, he was promoted to president and took his current position in 2011.
+A graduate of St. Lawrence University, Dolan earned his law degree from Notre Dame Law School in 1983.
+After law school, Dolan worked for the firm Thrasher, Dinsmore, and Dolan, where he became a partner in 1992.
+His father purchased the Cleveland Guardians in 2000 and Dolan was hired as Vice President and General Counsel.
+In 2004, he was promoted to President and took his current position in 2011.

 Tom Garfinkel began his career working for Miller Brewing Company in regional sales and marketing in the southeast.
 His career then took him to New York City to work for Texaco in corporate branding and sponsorships.
 After spending two years earning his MBA at the University of Michigan, Garfinkel took a job with Chip Ganassi Racing Teams in 2001, running business operations and revenue generation.
 He then made a switch to baseball in 2006 to the Arizona Diamondbacks as Chief Operating Officer.
 Nearly three years later, he was named president of the San Diego Padres.
 In 2013, Garfinkel became president and CEO of the Miami Dolphins; in 2018, he became vice chairman.